Hit enter to search or ESC to close

 Meet the Athletes

 Discover incredible athletes from across the country.
 Explore their stories, sports and journey to the Games, and see who’s representing your area.
-Training hard and chasing big goals, they’re ready for four unforgettable day.
+Training hard and chasing big goals, they’re ready for four unforgettable days of competition and community.
 Our athletes have been working hard to get here!
 Click below to see how you can support them to reach for their dreams at the Games!

 Connaught Region Athletes //